 Joe Biden’s presidency is expected to bring increased momentum on tackling climate change.
 Carbon intensity is likely to become an increasingly important metric in investment decisions.

 It is hard to remember a time when Brexit was not dominating British headlines, but at the midnight hour, UK and EU negotiators finally reached agreement on a new trade deal.
-This piece addresses the key questions surrounding the deal: what is covered, how does it impact the outlook for the UK economy, and what are the market implications?

 This paper, written by Vincent Juvyns, looks at how investors can manage climate-related risks in their portfolios, while also driving real change.